Peldom/papers_for_protein_design_using_DL/README.md

 Inspired by Kevin Kaichuang Yang's [Machine-learning-for-proteins](https://github.com/yangkky/Machine-learning-for-proteins).
 In terms of the fast changing of protein design in DL, the dynamic repository will be a record of papers for these newcomers like me.

-## Background

-**There is a hallucination in protein design, that we believe DL could be an good answer to solve the hot potato.**

 ## Menu

 * Hallucination